Dr-Ex/chip8emu/README.md

 ## TODO
 (in no particular order)
 - Test renderer more
-- Implement input
+- Implement input   } Using pygame?
-- Implement sound
+- Implement sound   }
 - Timing of main
 - Instructions
 - Clear screen at beginning of render cycle?